4/30/2024

 speaker

-Our next question comes from Andy Kaplewitz, the Citi Group.
+Our next question comes from Andy Kaplowitz with Citigroup.
 Your line is open.
 Please go ahead.

 speaker

 Good morning, everyone.
-Hey, Andy, good morning.
-Amy, obviously good performance in Q1 on the margin side, the .9% adjusted margin, but you only raised your guidance for the year, in a greater 11%.
+Hey, Andy.
+Good morning.
+Good morning.
+Amy, obviously good performance in Q1 on the margin side at the 10.9% adjusted margin, but you only raised your guidance for the year in a greater 11%.
 You didn't raise your revenue forecast for the year.
-I know you mentioned that you'll have a little less seasonality than usual this year, but how should you think about revenue and margin over the next few quarters?
-And is there some conservatism in your new guide, particularly the margin side, as you really ramp these longer-term projects that you're doing?
+I know you mentioned that you'll have a little less seasonality than usual this year, but how should we think about revenue and margin over the next few quarters?
+And is there some conservatism in your new guide, particularly on the margin side, as you really ramp these longer term projects that you're doing?

 speaker